-The Humanities Forum at the University of Oklahoma awards up to five faculty grants of up to $5,000 each per year in support of research and other creative activities corresponding to the Forum’s interdisciplinary annual theme.
-The 2019-2020 Forum theme focuses on “Origins.”
+The Arts & Humanities Forum at the University of Oklahoma awards up to five faculty grants of up to $5,000 each per year in support of research and other creative activities corresponding to the Forum’s interdisciplinary annual theme.
+The 2020-2021 Forum theme focuses on “Ruptures and Reconciliations.”

 Forum Grants function as seed money for projects that can lead to external funding proposals (both individual and institutional), and thus help advance the broader strategic trajectory of the humanities and arts at OU.

 Forum Grant recipients will be expected to participate actively in Humanities Forum events that focus on the Forum’s selected annual theme and to help build intellectual community for the arts and humanities at OU.